post-self/kaddish.post-self.ink/content/_index.md

 >
 > I remember hearing the wail, seeing the sparks and then sudden dark, and then stepping to my room to hide under my desk, letting flow tears of confusion, frustration, and terror.

 What Right Have I's life is wrapped in the comfort of texts and surrounds the rhythm of interpretation.
-Having set aside her title of rabbi and taken up that of the scholar of Beth Tikvah, her life is one of routine and familiarity, of a life dedicated to reveling in neurodivergence.
+Having set aside her work as rabbi and taken up that of the scholar of Beth Tikvah, her life is one of routine and familiarity, of a life dedicated to reveling in neurodivergence and unmasking.
 She is the one who *lets* herself dwell in hyperfixation and releases the onus of optics.

 What, then, is one such as her to do when confronted with the end of the world but try her best?